aemreusta/rag-api-for-docs/docs/project_phases.md

 This updated plan leverages the new frameworks to accelerate development and focus on quality.

-## Phase 1: Setup & Data Ingestion
+## Phase 1: Setup & Data Ingestion ✅ **COMPLETED**

 **Goal**: Establish the core infrastructure and create a high-quality, indexed knowledge base.

 **Details**:

-- **Setup**: Configure the environment with FastAPI, LlamaIndex, Langfuse, Docker, Postgres, and Redis.
+- ✅ **Setup**: Configure the environment with FastAPI, LlamaIndex, Langfuse, Docker, Postgres, and Redis.
-- **Ingestion Script**: Refactor `scripts/ingest.py` to use LlamaIndex's PyMuPDFReader and SentenceSplitter (or a more advanced node parser).
+- ✅ **Ingestion Script**: Refactor `scripts/ingest.py` to use LlamaIndex's PyMuPDFReader and SentenceSplitter (or a more advanced node parser).
-- **Indexing**: Configure the PGVectorStore in LlamaIndex and run the ingestion script to populate the database with embeddings.
+- ✅ **Indexing**: Configure the PGVectorStore in LlamaIndex and run the ingestion script to populate the database with embeddings.
-- **Observability**: Integrate the Langfuse SDK from day one to trace the ingestion process.
+- ✅ **Observability**: Integrate the Langfuse SDK from day one to trace the ingestion process.
+- ✅ **Quality Assurance**: Comprehensive testing (7/7 tests passing), pre-commit hooks, and code quality validation.

-**Outcome**: A versioned, indexed knowledge base in PostgreSQL and a repeatable ingestion script.
+**Outcome**: ✅ **ACHIEVED** - A versioned, indexed knowledge base in PostgreSQL and a repeatable ingestion script.

+**Current Status**:

+- API server running on <http://localhost:8000>
+- PostgreSQL with pgvector extension enabled
+- Redis cache operational
+- Langfuse observability platform running on <http://localhost:3000>
+- PDF documents successfully indexed (sample_policy.pdf)
+- All tests passing (35% code coverage)
+- Pre-commit hooks and quality gates implemented

-## Phase 2: Query Engine Development & Evaluation
+## Phase 2: Query Engine Development & Evaluation 🚧 **IN PROGRESS**

 **Goal**: Build and validate the core RAG pipeline that can answer questions accurately.

 **Details**:

-- **Build Engine**: In `core/query_engine.py`, construct a LlamaIndex QueryEngine (e.g., RetrieverQueryEngine).
+- 🔄 **Build Engine**: In `core/query_engine.py`, construct a LlamaIndex QueryEngine (e.g., RetrieverQueryEngine).
 Configure it to use your vector store retriever and the OpenRouter LLM.
-- **API Endpoint**: Wire the query engine to the FastAPI endpoint in `chat.py`.
+- 🔄 **API Endpoint**: Wire the query engine to the FastAPI endpoint in `chat.py`.
-- **Create Dataset**: In Langfuse, create a "golden dataset" of 20-50 important questions with ideal answers.
+- ⏳ **Create Dataset**: In Langfuse, create a "golden dataset" of 20-50 important questions with ideal answers.
-- **Evaluate**: Run your first evaluations using Langfuse to score the baseline engine on metrics like Faithfulness, Answer Relevancy, and Context Precision.
+- ⏳ **Evaluate**: Run your first evaluations using Langfuse to score the baseline engine on metrics like Faithfulness, Answer Relevancy, and Context Precision.

 **Outcome**: A functional API endpoint whose quality is tracked and measured.

+**Next Steps**:

+1. Implement chat endpoint in `app/api/v1/chat.py`
+2. Wire query engine to FastAPI routes
+3. Create evaluation dataset in Langfuse
+4. Run initial quality assessments

-## Phase 3: Advanced Features & Deployment
+## Phase 3: Advanced Features & Deployment ⏳ **PLANNED**

 **Goal**: Implement conversational memory and deploy the secure, observable service.